 Population below the poverty threshold

-1 in 10 Flemish citizens at risk of poverty
+1 in 10 inhabitants of Flemish Region at risk of poverty

-Just over 1 in 10 inhabitants of the Flemish Region lived in 2018 in a household with a household income below the Belgian poverty threshold.
-This is equivalent to about 680,000 people.
+In 2019, slightly less than 1 in 10 inhabitants of the Flemish Region lived in a household with a household income below the Belgian poverty threshold.
+This is equivalent to about 640,000 people.
 It is assumed that households with an income below the poverty threshold are at risk of poverty.

 Higher poverty risk among the unemployed, single-parent families and tenants

 Differences in the poverty risk are relatively limited when broken down by gender and age.
-The at-risk-of-poverty rate was slightly higher among elderly people in 2018, but the gap with the other age groups has declined sharply since 2006.
+The at-risk-of-poverty rate was in 2019 slightly higher among elderly people and children than among other age groups.

-When broken down by household type, the at-risk-of-poverty rate is highest among the members of single-parent families (28%).
-Single-person households (16%), elderly couples (15%) and large families (15%) also have a higher than average poverty risk.
-In comparison with 2006, the poverty risk for couples without children has dropped.
-Single-parent families, couples with 1 child and large families experienced an increase in the same period.
+When broken down by household type, the at-risk-of-poverty rate in 2019 was highest among the members of single-parent families (26%).
+Single-person households (14%) and large families (14%) also have a higher than average poverty risk.

-In terms of activity status, the highest poverty risk is found among the unemployed (37%) and among inactive citizens (excluding pensioners) (23%).
-While the risk of poverty among pensioners decreased between 2006 and 2018, the risk of poverty among the two groups mentioned above increased.
-The largest increase occurred among the unemployed.
+In terms of activity status, the highest poverty risk is found among the unemployed (37%) and among inactive citizens (excluding pensioners) (19%).
+The poverty risk was also much higher among tenants (22%) than among owners (6%).

 Poverty risk in Flemish Region lower than EU average

-The proportion of people below the poverty threshold in the countries of the European Union (EU) in 2018 was 17% of the population.
+The proportion of people below the poverty threshold in the 28 countries of the European Union (EU28) in 2019 was 17% of the population.
 The poverty risk was lowest in the Czech Republic (10%).
-Slovenia, Hungary and Poland have the same proportion of the population below the poverty threshold as West and North European countries, while the standard of living in the former group of countries is still lower.
+Slovakia, Slovenia and Hungary had a similar proportion of the population below the poverty threshold as West and North European countries, while the standard of living in the first group of countries is still lower.
 This is due to the fact that this is a relative measure of poverty, calculated on the basis of the distribution of income in each country.

 Poverty threshold: the poverty threshold is equal to 60% of the national median disposable household income after social transfers (social security and welfare benefits).
 This poverty threshold is adjusted to the composition and size of the household.
 For a single person, the Belgian poverty threshold in 2018 was 1,187 euros per month; for a family with 2 adults and 2 children it was 2,493 euros per month.